rsek/dataforged/starforged_moves.md

 **When your exploration of a waypoint uncovers something dreadful**, choose the number of aspects: one, two, or three.
 Roll that number of times on the table below.
 If you roll the same aspect twice, roll again.
 Then, envision how the encounter begins.

-For each aspect, when you first confront that element within the scope of the encounter, you and your allies may mark one tick on your discoveries legacy track.
+For each result, when you first confront that aspect within the scope of the encounter, you and your allies may mark one tick on your discoveries legacy track.

 Roll   | Result
 -------|---------------------------------------------